 I have to say that I prefer the written word (because I like to study this type of material line by line, and take notes on how I’ll add new options for our clients' real-world webbing applications!).

-So let's dive in, okay, here is what I am eager to share today.
-This article provides great background and insight to the science behind 1 1/2 inch seat belt webbing:
+Here's the real info, and here is what I am eager to share today.
+This article provides great background and insight to the science behind narrow seat belt webbing:

-It's just the way it is in the industrial strap commercial enterprise that business owners like us ought to network and build out our connections each and every week.
-I was at our neighborhood Chamber of Commerce conference last month and met an entrant recently relocated from the west coast.
-He's recently performed directly with industrial strap matters in the American Fiber Manufacturers Association, Inc. (AFMA).
+It's really exciting that in the automotive webbing market that entreprenuers like us need to network and build out our associations each and every workweek.
+I was at our local Chamber of Commerce meeting last month and met a new member recently relocated from the west coast.
+He's recently worked directly with poly web material matters in the American Fiber Manufacturers Association, Inc. (AFMA).

-I must confess -- to be sincere -- that I never knew about the American Fiber Manufacturers Association (humiliating, yes, I know).
+I must disclose -- to be truthful -- that I never knew about the American Fiber Manufacturers Association (humiliating, yes, I know).
 So it seemed like a perfect opportunity to share an overview with you all (on the outside chance that a few of you may be curious about the AFMA as was I).

 Citation / Source: www.fibersource.com/afma/afma.htm